qsxqsxgs/UNSW/COMP9020_Assignment_3/COMP9020_Assignment_3.md

 \ \wedge w_3
 $$

-The problem becomes to find truth values to make these three true.
+The problem becomes to find truth values which make these three true.

 ### (b)